Loučná pod Klínovcem: Geography

 Loučná pod Klínovcem is located about 30 km west of Chomutov and 21 km north of Karlovy Vary.
 The town lies on the border with Germany, the German part of the divided town is called Oberwiesenthal.
 It lies in the Ore Mountains.
-The highest point of the municipal territory and of the entire Ústí nad Labem Region is a contour line below the top of the Klínovec Mountain, at 1231 m above sea level.
+The highest point of the municipal territory and of the entire Ústí nad Labem Region is a contour line below the top of the Klínovec Mountain at 1231 m above sea level.

 History

 The first written mention of Loučná pod Klínovcem is from 1431, under its German name Wiesenthal.
 The village was probably founded in the 14th century.
-The village was destroyed during the Hussite Wars and was abandoned.
-At the beginning of the 16th century, mining developed in the area, Loučná pod Klínovcem was resettled and its importance began to grow.
+The village was destroyed during the Hussite Wars and left abandoned.
+At the beginning of the 16th century, mining developed in the area, Český Wiesenthal was resettled and its importance began to grow.

+In 1947, the town and the municipality were renamed from Český Wiesenthal to Loučná.

+Demographics

 Transport

-There is the road border crossing Loučná / Oberwiesenthal with Germany.
+On the Czech-German border is the road border crossing Loučná / Oberwiesenthal.

 Sport

-There is a large ski resort on the slopes of Klínovec.
+A large ski resort is located on the slopes of Klínovec.

+Sights

+The town is poor in historical monuments.
+A technical monument is the former lime kiln, a Neo-Romanesque building from 1851.
+Production in it ceased in the 1920s.